sanrio00/portfolio-projects/Completed/Financial Statement Preprocessing & Analysis/README.md

 To ensure that the datasets are ready for merging and analysis, the below steps were performed:
 - Removed duplicate stock-year pairs (e.g. Stock JKHS has 2 rows with Year 2005)
 - Checked for null columns
-- Checked stock names using regex to make sure they are named correctly (e.g. no strange prefix or suffix at the end)
+- Checked stock names using regex to make sure they are named correctly (e.g. no strange prefix at the front or suffix at the end)
 - Filter out impossible years (e.g. if any row goes below year 2000 or goes above year 2024, filter out)
 - Filter out impossible negative values (i.e. **Revenue, Operating Expenses, Cost of Revenue, Interest Expense, Depreciation & Amortization** cannot have negative values)
 - Managed missing values in all columns by: